 Access to income and wealth is one of the most important predictors of a person's health.
 The more money a person makes, the more likely they are to be healthy.
 Despite the current economic boom in San Mateo County, income inequality is rising.
 Income in many sectors in San Mateo County have not kept up with higher costs of living and soaring housing prices, straining family budgets and making it more difficult to stay healthy.
 Financial insecurity has made it difficult for many to meet and sustain good health.
-In San Mateo County, Blacks, Latinos, Pacific Islanders, and American Indians/Alaska Natives experience higher rates of unemployment, largely due to low access to stable jobs and benefits.
+In San Mateo County, Blacks, Latinos, Pacific Islanders, and American Indians/Alaska Natives experience higher rates of unemployment and underemployment, largely due to low access to stable jobs and benefits.
 Stable employment, adequate income, and benefits can help build financial stability and improves access to health promoting goods and services, stable homes in safe neighborhoods and overall health and well-being.

-Funding will be awarded to projects that promotes systems change to achieve the following objectives:
+Funding will be awarded to projects that promote systems change to achieve the following objectives:

-1. People have the ability to increase household income and build financial security.

-2. People have access to high quality education that can lead to well-paid job opportunities (see Healthy Schools priority for more details).

-3. Small businesses are vibrant and a stable part of communities (see Healthy Neighborhoods priority for more details).
+- 1. People have the ability to increase household income and build financial security. - 2.
+People have access to high quality education, job-training programs, and well-paying job opportunities (see Healthy Schools priority for more details). - 3.
+Small businesses are vibrant and a stable part of communities (see Healthy Neighborhoods priority for more details).

-- Provide education and training about the connection between health and income, including policies such as minimum or living wage policies, and benefits such as healthcare and childcare benefits, and paid sick days. - Work collaboratively to increase access to and availability of financial services that are fair and do not charge exorbitant rates for loans or processing checks for low-income families and people of color. - Work within city planning processes to ensure zoning regulations retain quality mid-wage jobs-for instance by preserving industrial zones in appropriate locations or promoting a of mixed of uses that provide opportunities for middle-wage jobs. - Expand the understanding of the health and economic conditions facing low-wage workers in San Mateo County.
+- Provide education and training about the connection between health and income, including policies such as minimum or living wage policies, and benefits such as healthcare and childcare benefits, and paid sick days. - Work collaboratively to increase access to and availability of financial services that are fair and do not charge exorbitant rates for loans or processing checks for low-income families and people of color. - Work within city planning processes to ensure zoning regulations retain and promote quality middle-wage jobs for instance by preserving industrial zones in appropriate locations or promoting a mix of uses that provide opportunities to locate middle-wage jobs. - Expand the understanding of the health and economic conditions facing low-wage workers in San Mateo County. - Build career pathways for disadvantaged students and workers to access well-paying and stable jobs.